frederic-perez/AmE-dictionary/data/idioms.md

 __sort out__ __2__ To understand or resolve a problem or conflict.
 A noun or pronoun can be used between “sort” and “out.” _I’ve spent nearly an hour on this math problem, but I still can’t sort it out._
 __sort through (something)__
 __soul searching__
-__sound the alarm__ :three: To alert other people about something dangerous, risky, or troublesome. _Over 350 executives, researchers, and engineers in the field of AI are sounding the alarm about the urgent risks and implications of advanced AI systems._
+__sound the alarm__ :four: __2__ To alert other people about something dangerous, risky, or troublesome. _Over 350 executives, researchers, and engineers in the field of AI are sounding the alarm about the urgent risks and implications of advanced AI systems._
 __sounding board__ A person or group with whom one discusses an idea, plan, or suggestion in order to evaluate its strengths, acceptability, feasibility, practicality, etc. _My friend John and I really know each other’s skills and interests, so whenever one of us has an idea for a new project, we use the other as a sounding board._
 __souped up__ :dart: Modified to have increased power or performance.
 Sometimes hyphenated when used before a noun. _At this point, her car is so souped up that it could probably reach 200 miles per hour!_
 __sour grapes__ Criticism or disparagement of that which one cannot have.
 The phrase originated in one of Aesop’s fables, in which a fox that cannot reach some grapes deems them sour and therefore undesirable. _He always mocks sports cars as being really impractical, but it’s just sour grapes, if you ask me._